martibayoalemany/Algorithms/README.md

 ```

 #### LinkedList
-Implementation wised is not a single linked list, it takes the same time to removed
+Implementation wise is not a single linked list, it takes the same time to remove
 elements from the beginning than from the end
 ```
 initialization [122,772,000 ns]